Nitrux/sb-manager/README.md

 - A bootloader.
 - A GUI for certificate management.
 - A container, virtual machine, Live USB creator, Linux distribution, desktop environment, or "proprietary software."
+> [!NOTE]
-  - _**Note**: We don't know why anyone would think that, but one can never know, so let's clarify that._
+> We don't know why anyone would think that, but one can never know, so let's clarify that.

 ---